jmd-dk/concept/_sources/parameters/numerics.rst.txt

 -- --------------- -- -
 \  **Example 2**   \  For the gravitational interaction, be it PM or P³M, make
-                      use of the highest available order for particle interpolation (PCS), as well as interlacing.
+                      use of the highest available order for particle interpolation (PCS), as well as both upstream and downstream (standard) interlacing.
 Use :math:`80` as the size of all potential grids.

                       .. code-block:: python3